 I started my design career as a prepress technician with Market Products printing in 1994.
 Eventually, I began designing brochures and other print materials for our clients.
 To this day, I still use the latest Macintosh and Windows platforms since I was required to use both in this early job.

-By 1998, Digital Imaging of Southern California (DISC) had acquired Market Products Printing.
-This is where I learned prepress and print design in a larger and more sophisticated environment.
-A few months later, DISC merged with the design firm Flying Colors.
+In 1998, Market Products Printing was acquired by Digital Imaging of Southern California (DISC).
+Working for this new company, I learned prepress and print design in a larger and more sophisticated environment.
+A few months later, DISC merged with the design firm Flying Colors (which later became Impress Communications).
 This merger put me in the company of some great designers.
-Now, I was not only creating print materials, but venturing into Web design as well.
+Now, I was not only designing print materials, but venturing into Web design as well.